Photo of the Exterior of the YRC

 Volunteers of America, Utah's Youth Resource Center is a drop-in resource center and emergency shelter for all youth aged 15 to 22 experiencing or at imminent risk of homelessness.

 We provide essential basic need items, such as three hot meals a day, pantry food, showers, laundry, life-skills groups, housing and employment case management, dental and medical care assistance, as well as access to mental health services on-site.
-From 7:30 PM to 8:30 AM the YRC transitions into a 30-bed emergency shelter.
+From 7:30 PM to 8:30 AM the YRC transitions into a 50-bed emergency shelter.

 Services and programs at the YRC

-Legal Clinic
+Youth Legal Clinic

-Center Resources
+Other Center Resources

 Community Resources

+Are you a property owner looking to fill units?
 Do you want to be part of the solution to end homelessness?
 You can help by bringing currently unsheltered individuals and families in as tenants at your properties.
-Potential support from VOA can include
+Potential support from VOA can include:

 + Ongoing case management for your tenant(s)